BizzQuit7317/idle_fish/README.md

 Nitrogen Cycle
 Fish Water Produce Ammonia -> Ammonia Passivly Converts to Nitrite -> Nitrite Slowly Converts to Nitrate -> Player Needs to Preform Water Change to Clear Nitrate, Ammonia and Nitrite Convert Down

+PH Drift
+High Ammonia Increase PH, More Ammonia More PH -> Nitrite and Nitrate Lower PH, This creates an initial flux before setteling to an equlibrium, may need buffer value
 ```

 ## Tabs